 - Hormone Balance – the more I research hormones, the more I realize how truly important it is to get them in check in order to live your most healthy vibrant life.
 SO many things can’t happen correctly in the body if your body is off kilter.
 Even though diet will play the biggest part in balancing this out, I have other things I am doing to help this along including dry brushing, tongue scraping, Chinese herbs, infrared sauna, Acupuncture and more.

 - Productivity – I want it all!
-I want to be an excellent mom, wife, friend and business woman.
+I want to be an excellent mom, wife, friend, and business woman.
 I’m fully aware that things will not be perfect but when I feel better in my brain and body, I tend to DO MORE and be so much more positive and open.
 The energy increase I get from eating this way has saved me from being completely torn down by sleep deprivation.
-Also, my son is in the 100th percentile for height and weight and is constantly on the move, I want to keep up with him!
+People who seem to suffer from sleep-related problems can try this method to see if it helps them.
+Alternatively, they can consider replacing their dirt-stricken pilows and extremely firm mattresses, which often are the cause of sleep disruptions, with medicated pillows and memory foam mattresses (more about which can be learned by checking out Sleepify).
+Note that many people have noticed a positive change after replacing their old bed accessories.
+But there are many who seem to still have faced sleep problems after doing all this.
+If that is the case, then such people should consider seeing a sleep doctor who could suggest other solutions that might work for them.
+Coming back to the point, my son is in the 100th percentile for height and weight and is constantly on the move and this diet could help me keep up with him!

 - Sugar and Fake Sugar Addiction – One of the reasons keto didn’t work for me last time I tried was because my diet was heavy in keto treats and sweetener that didn’t claim to spike insulin but actually did.
 Because of this, I ate less and less real food which in turn made me feel like I was on a standard American diet.
 I’m not saying I won’t foods with sweetener or even sugar sometimes during this process, but I now am aware of the strong negative impact they have on my health.